mach-kernel/dwolla-recurring/README.md

 end
 ```

-**Note**: These values cannot be edited on-the-fly and require a restart of the rails server.
+**Note**: These values cannot be edited on-the-fly (except from within a `rails c` session) and require a restart of the rails server.

 ## Deploy to Heroku